Rocco-Gossmann/GoWas/README.md

 ```bash
 make
 ```
+The Build will be in the `./docs` Folder

 You can test your project via the `server/server.go` file, that the template comes with.
 ```bash
 go run ./server/server.go